callpraths/callpraths.github.io/_posts/2026-02-02-web-ui-thread-freeze.markdown

 statements are executed when `save()` is called.
 Open the new _Trace Viewer_ panel on the right side of the Chronotes widget above and add another note to see a trace of the statements in the `save()` method.

 The trace shows log statements issued from various points in the code listing.
-As we'd expect from the observed behavior, the `compress()` method is called before both (a) the `stopTimer()` method is called, and (b) the `save()` method returns.
+As you'd expect from the observed behavior, the `compress()` method is called before both (a) the `stopTimer()` method is called, and (b) the `save()` method returns.